 Many Medicaid recipients are admitted to nursing homes but plan to return to their homes in their community.
 Financially, it is important for them to maintain community Medicaid budgeting so that they can continue to pay rent, utility, and other living expenses to preserve their apartment or home for their return.
 However, the Medicaid application system presumes that because they were admitted to a nursing home, they are staying there permanently.
 Permanent residents are allowed to retain only the $50 personal allowance, and the amount needed to pay a supplemental Medicare (Medigap) policy, and the rest of their income is paid for their nursing home care.
 See this article on Medicaid rules for coverage in nursing homes.
 There are exceptions to these rules that allow the resident to maintain “community budgeting” or "non-chronic care" while in the nursing home, allowing them to retain the same income they are allowed in the community – $859/month + $20 (2019).
 ALSO, SSI recipients have their own rules.
 Both are discussed in this article.

-1. People with Supplemental Security Income (SSI) have Different Rules to Keep SSI for THREE MONTHS if forms are filed, plus request NYS Emergency Assistance for Adults for SIX more months.
+1. People with Supplemental Security Income (SSI) Can Keep SSI for THREE MONTHS if forms are filed, plus request NYS Emergency Assistance for Adults for SIX more months.

 The SSI program has its own separate rules that allow SSI recipients who are temporarily in a medical institution (hospital or nursing home) to keep their full SSI check for the first 3 full months of institutionalization, so that they may pay necessary expenses to maintain their home or living arrangement to which they may return upon discharge.
 These rules are in this Fact Sheet, along with a form to request these temporary SSI benefits.
 The rules are in the Social Security POMS § SI 00520.140 and require two types of documentation.
 This Fact Sheet includes a form that can be used for both types of documentation.
 First, a physician (or other appropriate source) must certify in writing to the Social Security Administration, before the 90th day of the institutionalization or the discharge home, whichever is earlier, that s/he expects the medical confinement will not last longer than 90 days.
 Second, the recipient must also demonstrate that s/he needs to pay expenses to return home.
 After the 90 days, the SSI check is reduced to $55/month as a personal needs allowance (NYS supplements the $30 federal allowance to total $55).